chrisburnell/chrisburnell.com/_posts/articles/2020-01-14-sassy-lobotomised-owl.md

 ---
-date: 2019-11-13 11:00:00 +0000
+date: 2020-01-14 12:20:00 +0000
 title: "Sassy Lobotomised Owl"
 lede: "Managing spacing between elements and components on your page can be a tiring task if undertaken manually.
-This is where the lobotomised owl comes in—a short, simple snippet of CSS that simplifies this whole process for you.
-In this article I’ll explain how I make use of it with a Sass mixin."
+This is where the lobotomised owl comes in: a short, simple snippet of CSS that simplifies this whole process for you.
+In this article I’ll explain how I make use of it in a more dynamic way using a SCSS mixin."
 redirect_from:
   - article/sassy-lobotomized-owl.html
 ---

+The <a href="https://alistapart.com/article/axiomatic-css-and-lobotomized-owls/" rel="external">lobotomised owl</a> technique takes away a great deal of pain that comes with setting up sensible spacing between elements and components on your page.
+Instead of specifically defining `margin-bottom` / `margin-top` / etc. for each component, we’ll make use of the <samp class="beta">*</samp> selector in CSS to perform the following:

+> For every direct child element of X which is not the first direct child of X, apply a `margin-top`.

+*And almost as if by magic*, you’ll have a robust spacing system in place.
+All you need to do is decide which elements <samp>X</samp> can represent, and what the value of <samp>margin-top</samp> is going to be.

 Let’s say we want the following kind of output: